The power of employee experience management in driving business success

 Now you’ve got an idea about employee experience management and how the employee lifecycle looks, let’s delve into some practical tips and examples for improving your EX.

-• Enhance work-life balance and well-being - consider flexible work arrangements, offer mental and physical health programs, and encourage breaks and ‘switching off’ after hours.
-Not only will this lead to happier, more engaged workers, but 63% of employees with good work-life balance are willing to go above and beyond for their organization.
+Enhance work-life balance and well-being - consider flexible work arrangements, offer mental and physical health programmes, and encourage breaks and ‘switching off’ after hours.
+Not only will this lead to happier, more engaged workers, but 63% of employees with good work-life balance are willing to go above and beyond for their organisation.

 Pssst - guess what?
 Flip, the employee app, helps with all three of these practical examples.
 With notifications turned off outside of working hours, Flip helps frontline workers to retain a healthy work-life balance.
 A social media-style newsfeed allows employees to share updates and stay informed, helping to create a stronger sense of company culture.
 Our instant messaging feature, complete with in-built translation so your workers can chat with colleagues from anywhere, enables better communication and ensures that frontline employees aren’t left out of essential updates.